 More salt for sprinkling over baked fries (we like flaky sea salt)

-Heat oven to 450 degrees F. Line two baking sheets with aluminum foil then slide into the oven so they become hot.
+Heat oven to 450 degrees Fahrenheit.
+Line two baking sheets with aluminum foil then slide into the oven so they become hot.